cilium/cilium/Documentation/bpf.rst

 Helper Functions
 ----------------

-Helper functions are a concept that lets BPF programs consult a core kernel defined set of function calls in order to retrieve / push data from / to the kernel.
-Available helper functions may differ for each BPF program type, for example, BPF programs attached to sockets are only allowed to call into a subset of helpers as opposed to BPF programs attached to the tc layer.
+Helper functions are a concept which enables BPF programs to consult a core kernel defined set of function calls in order to retrieve / push data from / to the kernel.
+Available helper functions may differ for each BPF program type, for example, BPF programs attached to sockets are only allowed to call into a subset of helpers compared to BPF programs attached to the tc layer.
-Encapsulation and decapsulation helpers for lightweight tunneling constitute an example of functions that are only available to lower tc layers, event output helpers for pushing notifications to user space for tc and XDP programs.
+Encapsulation and decapsulation helpers for lightweight tunneling constitute an example of functions which are only available to lower tc layers, event output helpers for pushing notifications to user space for tc and XDP programs.

 Each helper function is implemented with a commonly shared function signature